Jasonblalack/zyngapoker/Build-system.md

 run()
 ```

-## Fields & Permutations
+## Fields

 Fields are automatically made available to every project using the project defining them.

-In the build script one can also activate fields to being permutated into specicialized output files/folders.
+## Permutations